w3c/web-advertising/OnlineAdvertisingParticipants.md

-s# The Use Cases of Online Advertising
+# The Use Cases of Online Advertising

 Discussion Paper for the
 W3C Advertising Business Group